- 1 What is the potential benefit?

 - 2 Who is a suitable candidates?

-- 3 Who is an unsuitable candidate?
+- 3 Who is NOT a suitable candidate for an autologous biocellular treatment?

 - 4 What skin, soft tissue, and musculoskeletal tissues can be treated?